ejusteaine/Group3BookRentalApp/README.md

 git checkoout -b "TheNameOfYourBranch" example branch name "feature/addCustomer" :------------- To create a new branch.

-git fetch and git pull:-------- to ensure that you have the lastest update from the repo before you start writing your code when you push your code to the repository, create a pull request so the code can be reviewed before merging.
+git fetch and git pull: --------- to ensure that you have the lastest update from the repo before you start writing your code when you push your code to the repository, create a pull request so the code can be reviewed before merging.

+git add "filename" : ------------------------------  to add your code to the staging area

+git commit -m ' your comment here': ----------------- to commit your code

+git push -u origin "yourBranchName" : ---------------- to push your code

+git push --set-upstream origin "yourBranchName": -------------- same as git push -u origin "yourBranchName"

+git status: ------- to see what's on the staging area if any

                Project Structure